jwuillou8/hydejack-starter-kit/_projects/humbaba.md

 sitemap: false
 ---

 **Humbaba** is an agent capable of binding multiple services (interfaces or agents) learning their logic by one shot learning (or via single examples).

-This means that one do not need to be programmer to build complex logics, as this can be done via a simple graphical editor.
+It is designed to scale up as "system of systems", allowing for flexibility and to build complex engines.

-As explained in the slides, **Humbaba** scales up as "brain of brains".
+There is no need anymore to hardcore complex and opaque rules, as these communicate with a simple, human understandable language that can be designed and visualised via a simple graphical editor.

-A MVP is live, contact me for more info or to build a solution.
+The technology has been demonstrated on several business cases.